Low-latency Video Streaming: Types And Challenges

 Edge Computing

-Using edge computing in low latency streaming processes data closer to the viewer by utilizing edge servers.
+Using edge computing in Low-latency streaming processes data closer to the viewer using edge servers.
 Unlike traditional cloud processing, this approach reduces latency by minimizing the distance data needs to travel, delivering a faster and more immersive experience for users.

 Chunked Data Transmission

-Low latency video streaming breaks video content into smaller chunks, transmitting small packets of data more quickly to viewers.
-This reduces processing time and enhances the overall viewing experience by speeding up the content delivery process.
+Low-latency video streaming breaks video content into smaller chunks, transmitting small packets of data more quickly to viewers.
+This reduces processing time and enhances the viewing experience by speeding up the content delivery process.

 Efficient Encoding